 Camp Longleaf will post pictures once a week after each camp session on our website, under summer photos.
 We will try our best to have your child in at least one posted photo so that you can see how much fun they are having!
 You are more than welcome to send a disposable camera to camp with your child so that they can take pictures themselves.
 However, we ask that you DO NOT send your child with an expensive or fragile digital camera, as our activities are often outdoors and may involve water.

 Security is extremely important at camp.
 Our staff are in constant contact with one another, and with the camp office, via hand-held radio.
-Each cabin will have 2 resident counselors who will always be on duty at night time.
+Each cabin will have one or more resident counselors who will always be on duty at night time.
 We have staff who live on campus to ensure that no unauthorized people are at camp outside of normal business hours.
 Camp Longleaf is also secured with a gate, which only authorized staff and visitors have access to unlock.
 Any person not cleared to be at camp are immediately identified, approached, and asked to leave.
 1-2 nearby administrative staff will be on call per night for emergencies.

 While many times campers come visit the infirmary feeling ill because they are overtired or a little homesick, some campers do actually have an illness that must be cared for.
 Our staff will treat their symptoms (as outlined in the health form) and call you only if your camper has a sudden illness (such as vomiting), visits the infirmary repeatedly with the same medical concern, has to visit our local hospital for an emergency, or if our staff has a question about your camper’s medical form.